-Figure 3.24.
+Figure 3.20.
 East Tennessee Technology Park Environmental Monitoring Program surface water monitoring locations

-Results of radiological monitoring were compared with the DCS values in DOE Standard 1196 (DOE 2011b).
+Results of radiological monitoring were compared with the derived concentration standard (DCS) values in DOE Standard 1196, Derived Concentration Technical Standard (DOE 2021d).
 Radiological data are reported as fractions of DCSs for reported radionuclides, and the fractions for all of the isotopes are added together to produce the sum of fractions (SOF) and averaged to produce a rolling 12-month average.
 The average SOF is recalculated whenever new data become available.
 If the average SOF for a location exceeds the DCS requirement of remaining below 1.0 (100 percent) for the year, a formal source investigation is required.
 Sources exceeding DCS requirements would need an analysis of the best available technology to reduce the SOF of the radionuclide concentrations to less than 1.0 (100 percent).
-In 2020, the monitoring results yielded SOF values of less than 0.01 (1 percent of the allowable DCS) at all surface water surveillance locations at ETTP, with the exception of monitoring location K-1700 (Figure 3.25).
-At K-1700, the annual average SOF was 0.0155 (1.55 percent).
+In 2021, the monitoring results yielded SOF values of less than 0.01 (1 percent of the allowable DCS) at all surface water surveillance locations at ETTP (Figure 3.21).
+At K-1700, the annual average SOF was 0.00969 (0.97 percent).
 At MIKs 0.45, 0.59, and 0.71, quarterly monitoring is conducted for Tc only.